patrick-kidger/diffrax/docs/api/stepsize_controller.md

 The list of step size controllers is as follows.
 The most common cases are fixed step sizes with [`diffrax.ConstantStepSize`][] and adaptive step sizes with [`diffrax.PIDController`][].

-!!! warning
+?? warning "Adaptive SDEs"

-    When solving SDEs with an adaptive step controller, then three requirements have to be fulfilled in order for the solution to be guaranteed to converge to the correct result:
+    When solving SDEs with an adaptive step controller, then three requirements must be met for the solution to converge to the correct result:

-    - the Brownian motion has to be generated using [`diffrax.VirtualBrownianTree`][],
+    1. the Brownian motion must be generated with [`diffrax.VirtualBrownianTree`][];
-    - the solver must satisfy certain conditions (in practice all SDE solvers except [`diffrax.Euler`][] satisfy these),
+    2. the solver must satisfy certain technical conditions (in practice all SDE solvers except [`diffrax.Euler`][] satisfy these),
-    - either
-    a) the SDE must have [commutative noise](../usage/how-to-choose-a-solver.md#stochastic-differential-equations) OR
+    3. the SDE must either have [commutative noise](../usage/how-to-choose-a-solver.md#stochastic-differential-equations), or `ClipStepSizeController(..., store_rejected_steps=...)` must be used.
-    b) the SDE is evaluated at all times at which the Brownian motion (BM) is evaluated; since the BM is also evaluated at steps that are rejected by the step controller, we must later evaluate the SDE at these times as well (i.e. revisit rejected steps).
-This can be done using [`diffrax.JumpStepWrapper`].

-    Note that these conditions are not checked by Diffrax.
+    Conditions 1 and 2 are checked by Diffrax.
+Condition 3 is not (as there is no easy way to verify commutativity of the noise).

     For more details about the convergence of adaptive solutions to SDEs, please refer to